johnduarte/puppet-docker/README.md

 With these two files, the end result of a containerized apache instance port mapped to localhost is achieved with the following commands.
-In the example below the `local` hostname refers to commands run from your development environment and the `ubuntu-bionic` hostname refers to commands run from the vagrant instance.
+In the example below the `local` hostname refers to commands run from your development environment.

 ```
-local:~$ vagrant up      # this provisions an Ubuntu 18.04 VM and installs
+local:~$ vagrant up      # this provisions an Ubuntu 18.04 VM.
-                         # puppet on it
+                         # Puppet and required modules are installed.
+Then
-local:~$ vagrant ssh     # connect to the vagrant instance
+                         # puppet manifest is applied to realize the docker

-ubuntu-bionic:~$ sudo puppet module install puppetlabs-docker
-ubuntu-bionic:~$ sudo puppet apply /vagrant/docker.pp
+                         # container resource.
 ```